Tolc/IntelliJ_Jahia_plugin/README.md

 --

-##### DISCLAIMER: This plugin is neither official nor endorsed by [Jahia][1] in any way.
+##### This plugin is neither official nor endorsed by [Jahia][1] in any way.
 I am just a guy who loves this CMS and wanted to make it easier to work with it for everybody (or at least everybody using IntelliJ).

  [1]: https://www.jahia.com/
  [2]: https://www.jahia.com/files/live/sites/jahiacom/files/logo-jahia-2016.png